dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    Mr. Breckenridge agreed with me in the propriety and fitness of the measure.
 He saw that information was wanted, and that it would be useful, because when the truth should be known, it would compose the people.
-John Adams had gone away in what may be called a clandestine manner, without surrendering into the hands of his successor, as he ought to have done in person, any account of the affairs of the executive department, foreign or domestic.
+John Adams had gone away in what may be called a *clandestine manner*, without surrendering into the hands of his successor, as he ought to have done in person, any account of the affairs of the executive department, foreign or domestic.
 There are no papers or documents that I know of, and I believe